-Never underestimate the power of a festive cake (homemade or store-bought), platter of gingerbread cookies, or pretty dessert to play a starring role.
+Never underestimate the power of a festive cake (homemade or store-bought), platter of gingerbread cookies, or a pretty bowl of pears.
 We all know the power of fresh flowers on the table, but a gorgeous edible centerpiece can do the trick too.

-Also, there is something so lovely and understated about decorating with oranges, apples, and pears during the holidays.
+Also, there is something utterly lovely and understated about decorating with oranges, apples, and white roses during the holidays.
 I love how bosc pears look with garland on a mantel or the way a small rustic bowl of green apples on a coffee table adds life.

 If you’re not a stellar architect of gingerbread houses, consider baking or buying cookies to decorate a Christmas tree.